CanelaSoftware/cassiaDB_docs/docs/AddingUsers.md

 	* password
 	* first name (optional)
 	* last name (optional)
-2. When users proceed to create an account, call [cdb_createUserAccount](https://docs.livecloud.io/CreateUserAccount/) with the necessary parameters.
+2. When users proceed to create an account, call [cdb_createUserAccount](CreateUserAccount.md) with the necessary parameters.
 If a user account with the provided email does not exist in the cdbUsers table for the specified project, it will create a new record in the that table.

-		# Required Parameters: 	pProjectName, pEmail, pPassword
+		# Required Parameters:  pEmail, pPassword
-		# Optional Parameters: 	pFirstName, pLastName, pPreVerified
+		# Optional Parameters: 	pFirstName, pLastName, pPreVerified, pAutoAuth, pProjectName

-		cdb_createUserAccount pProjectName,pEmail,pPassword,pFirstName,pLastName,pPreVerified
+		cdb_createUserAccount pEmail,pPassword,pFirstName,pLastName,pPreVerified,pAutoAuth,pProjectName

 ### User Account Verification
-The "verified" key in user account records is "false" by default.
+The "verified" key in user account records is **false** by default.
 When the user's account is created, an email with a link to verify the account is sent to the user's email.
-After the link is clicked, the "verified" key will change to "true".
-If you want to automatically verify all your users, i.e. you don't want them to verify their emails, you can pass "true" to the parameter _pPreVerified_.
+After the link is clicked, the "verified" key will change to **true**.
+If you want to automatically verify all your users, i.e. you don't want them to verify their emails, you can pass **true** to the parameter _pPreVerified_.

+If you want the user to automatically be authenticated after creating an account, pass **true** to the parameter _pAutoAuth_.
+They will automatically be logged in as they create their account.

 ### User Authentication
 This method is for applications that require users to log in.

 1. Create a user interface to allow users to enter their email and password to log in.

-2. When users proceed to log in, call [cdb_auth](https://docs.livecloud.io/Auth/) with the necessary parameters.
-Use [cdb_result](https://docs.livecloud.io/Result/) to check if the call was successful.
+2. When users proceed to log in, call [cdb_auth](Auth.md) with the necessary parameters.
+Use [cdb_result](Result.md) to check if the call was successful.

 		get cdb_auth(pEmail,pPassword,"user")

 		if not cdb_result() then
-			answer "Failed to authenticate user."
+			answer "Failed to authenticate user - " & cdb_result("response")
 		end if